ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "I'll take you!" said the driver.

-Leaving the engine running, he got out and helped Alex lift the duffel bag over the truck's tailgate.
+Leaving the engine running, the driver got out and helped Alex lift the duffel bag over the truck's tailgate.

 "Pretty heavy!
 What's in it?"

 "Gifts," said Alex, getting into the passenger seat.
-The cab of the truck was full of discarded styrofoam food packaging.
-He felt optimistic.
+The cab of the truck was full of discarded styrofoam packaging.
+Alex suddenly felt optimistic.

 "I was visiting family," continued Alex, as the driver pulled back onto the road rapidly.

 "Impressive!" said the driver.
 "Are you Christian?"

 "My family is Christian, myself, I'm not sure."
-Alex felt acutely aware of his body.

-They quickly arrived at Songshan station, an unusual MRT station nestled into the base of the mountain.
+They quickly arrived at Songshan station, nestled into the base of the mountain.

-"We're here!" said the driver, pulling up into the empty bus lane.
+"We're here!" said the driver, pulling into the empty bus lane.
 He started to roll a cigarette.
 Alex got out of the car, looking up at the tracks to see if a train was coming.

-"One second!" said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine of the small truck whining.
-Just before the truck whipped around the corner at the end of the block, Alex thought to look for a license plate, but there wasn't one.
+"One second," said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine of the small truck whining.

+Just before the truck turned around the corner, Alex thought to look for a license plate.
+There wasn't one.
 For a moment Alex wondered if the driver had simply forgotten about the large duffel bag in the back of his truck.